Back in the desert

 After driving few hours in the morning and crossing the state line, we arrived in Las Vegas, Nevada.

-35 Responses to “Back in the desert”
+35 Replies to “Back in the desert”

 1. Death Valley may spark memories of Ethiopia but at least there are no armed strangers in the desert beckoning you to pull over, right?
 The National Parks pass was great idea.
 Now you can hit several highlights of our country for one low price.
 Can’t wait to see the photos!